What is Cash Flow? Definition, calculation and Example

 11. Net Profit: 102.000

 Looking at this Income Statement and taking the definition of cash flow into consideration, it is easy to find out what the cash flow for this company is.
-Let”s go through this income statement line by line.
+Below we will review this income statement line by line:

 If no cash is flowing.......no cash flow